Workday/warp-core/gh-pages-src/content/contents/measurement_collection_controller.md

 `MCC` is the lowest-level api we provide, and it is possible to use this class directly:

 {{< highlight scala "linenos=" >}}
+@Test
+def mcc(testInfo: TestInfo): Unit = {
-val mcc = new DefaultMeasurementCollectionController(testId = "com.workday.warp.some.experiment")
+  val mcc = new DefaultMeasurementCollectionController(testId = testInfo)
   mcc.registerCollector(new SomeMeasurementCollector)
   // start all measurement collectors prior to running the experiment mcc.beginMeasurementCollection()

   // run your experiment code
   someExperiment()

   // stop all measurement collectors, persist results, other cleanup mcc.endMeasurementCollection()
+}

 {{< /highlight >}}

 The DSL encapsulates the above sequence of operations in a more convenient API and provides some higher-level